ChristianTracy/cra-redux-boilerplate/README.md

   npx degit ChristianTracy/cra-redux-boilerplate
 ```

-To do this in a SINGLE COMMAND use (just copy and past into your workspace folder):
+To do this in a SINGLE COMMAND use (just copy and paste into your workspace folder):

 ```
 mkdir cra-app && cd cra-app && npx degit ChristianTracy/cra-redux-boilerplate